Keto Diets Explained – The Real Facts on Weight Loss & Health

 Is The 1:1 Diet a keto diet?

 The 1:1 Diet (even when previously known as The Cambridge Diet) has always shared some similarities with a keto diet - mainly that people on The 1:1 Diet often have raised ketone levels while on Plan.
 Research suggests, however, that The 1:1 Diet is more effective than keto diets.

 What are the benefits of ketosis?

 Benefits of ketosis have been confirmed in large scientific reviews which show that, despite significant weight loss (which is known to increase appetite), people in ketosis have slightly reduced hunger - a huge advantage in supporting successful weight loss!

-There are other advantages, but these have not been proven and this is probably because different people can have different responses.
+There are other advantages to ketosis, but these have not been proven and this is probably because different people can have different responses.
 You do burn more fat on a keto diet but it’s not clear you burn more calories.
 It results in rapid weight loss initially but much of this is usually water and not body fat.
 Most importantly, when we look at the best published research on their effects on weight loss, ketogenic diets show an average loss of about six kilograms, whereas the average on The 1:1 Diet is about 14 kilograms.

 Ketogenic diets also have been shown to have beneficial effects on diabetes and other common, serious diseases.